Minimum Wage Law

-Virginia’s current minimum wage is $9.50.
+Virginia’s current minimum wage is $11.00.

 Meals and Breaks

-Virginia does not require employers to provide breaks, including lunch breaks, for workers sixteen (16) years old or older.
-VA Dept. of Labor: Labor Law FAQs.
-An employer who chooses to provide a break in excess of twenty (20) minutes does not have to pay wages for lunch periods or other breaks if the employee is free to leave the worksite, in fact takes their lunch or break, and the employee does not actually perform work.
-According to federal law, breaks twenty (20) minutes or shorter typically must be paid.
+However, employers are not required to provide breaks, including meal breaks, for those sixteen (16) years old or older.
+Businesses may still choose to offer employees rest and/or meal breaks at their discretion — but an employer who chooses to provide a break in excess of twenty (20) minutes does not have to pay the employee for lunch periods or other breaks if they are free to leave the office, actually take their lunch or break, and do not actually perform duties while on break.

 Nursing Mother Breaks

 Current laws require employers to provide reasonable accommodations to nursing mothers after pregnancy.
 This includes allowing employees who are nursing mothers to take breaks during the day to express breast milk.
 The necessary reasonable accommodations for employees who are nursing mothers also include access to nonpublic locations for lactation and pumping.
 The location must be a space other than a bathroom.
 VA Statute 2.2-3909

 You might be exempted from providing a private space for expressing breast milk if providing the space constitutes an undue hardship on your business.
 According to the state’s code of law, an “undue hardship” is identified on a case-by-case basis by examining the following factors: